xNOTHlNGx/system-destroyer/README.md

 Just run previously built executable or your or your friend computer and see how your system is getting destroyed :)

 **Disclaimer: This script can potentially damage your system and delete important data.
 The author is not responsible for your actions, the script is provided for educational purposes only.
-This script can potentially damage your system and delete important data.
-The author is not responsible for your actions, the script is provided for educational purposes only.
 Use only if you have a backup of your data and know what you are doing.**
 ```sh
 chmod +x main
 ./main